 We cannot comprehend, nor will we pretend to understand the traumatic physical and psychological sufferings of those who have faced institutional sex abuse.
-We will however fight for justice, for fairness and for recompense on behalf of those who have fallen prey at the hands of their perpetrators.
+We will however fight for social justice, for fairness and for recompense on behalf of those who have fallen prey at the hands of their perpetrators.

 The National Redress Scheme (Redress) is a compensation pathway for survivors who experienced child sexual abuse as a child, in an institutional setting, where the institution was responsible for bringing a person into contact with the offender.